afnanfdz/woven-wiki-cs225/documents/proposal.md

 ##### Data Storage
 The data for article edges would be saved in our undirected edge graph implementation.
 The worst case for this is that every article has a link to all other articles (except itself).
 If every edge was 1 unit of space, then the worst case for $n$ articles would be $n (n-1)$ edges.
 We conclude that the Big-O for storing our data is $O(n^2)$.

-As for how we represent the graph, we currently believe it's ideal to store a `map` of `<unsigned int, list>`
+As for how we represent the graph, we currently believe it's ideal to store a `map` of `<unsigned int, list<unsigned int>>`, i.e. an adjacency list.

-# Graph Algorithms
+## Graph Algorithms

 ##### Function Inputs
-To create the graph we believe it would be ideal to extract the edge data into a `vector` of `pair`s, which would then be the input of our graph class's constructor.
+To create the graph we believe it would be ideal to extract the edge data into a `vector` of `pair`s, where each `pair` represents an edge from `pair.first` to `pair.second`, which would then be the input of our graph class's constructor.

 For the shortest-path function, our known inputs would be an `unsigned int` that represents a **starting** article ID, and another `unsigned int` of another article ID that would be our **destination**.

 ##### Function Outputs
 We wish to have the following outputs, in descending priority:
-- At the very least, we can verify whether article A has a path to article B (the search function has found the destination.
+- At the very least, we can verify whether article A has a path to article B (the search function has found the destination.)
-- If possible, we also wish to output the number of steps taken to reach article B.
+- If possible, we also wish to output the number of steps taken to reach article B. (the distance between two articles.)
-- At best, we wish to print our shortest path, ie the series of Wikipedia articles traversed to reach article B.
+- At best, we wish to print our shortest path, i.e. the sequence of Wikipedia articles traversed to reach article B.
 - If it's somehow possible, we wish to verify that the output path was indeed the shortest path.

 ##### Function Efficiency
 We understand a simple breadth-first search to be the most 'naive' implementation of this function, so the worst-case time performance for our function would be $O(V + E)$.
 We don't have a specific performance target yet, but we certainly hope as we attempt more nuanced algorithms we can achieve something better than $O(V + E)$ worst-case.
 As for memory, we have not figured this out as not only we are performing a search, we are also storing paths as the search happens, which takes up more memory.
 Our memory performance hinges strongly on how we choose to store and represent the paths taken during search.

-# Timeline
+## Timeline

 By end of Week 1 (Nov 4): Get the proposal written to understand what's ahead of us; choose the algorithms we want to implement; possibly begin implementing importing data into a graph structure